abhi3700/My_Learning_DeFi/concepts/README.md

   - **simple** formula like in Uniswap while
   - Curve, Balancer & others use **complicated** ones.
 - Purpose:
-  - Anyone can trade trustlessly
+  - Anyone can trade in a trustless manner.
   - Anyone can provide fund (also called liquidity) to a liquidity pool.
 Hence, they can be market maker on exchange.
 In return, they earn fees for providing liquidity.
 - An AMM is a type of decentralized exchange (DEX) protocol that relies on a mathematical formula to price assets.
 Instead of using an order book like a traditional exchange, assets are priced according to a pricing algorithm.
-- The basic AMM works as a series of pools of two assets (say, ETH, the foundational currency of the Ethereum blockchain, and DAI, an Ethereum token designed to hold its value against the U.S. dollar).
+- The basic AMM works as a series of pools of two assets (say, ETH, the foundational currency of the Ethereum blockchain, and DAI, an ERC20 token designed to hold its value against the U.S. dollar).
 The price offered by the AMM does not reference the external world.
-In the simplest form, it’s just a function of the ratio of the two assets.
+In the simplest form, it’s just a function of the quantity of the two assets.
 So if there were 1 ETH in the pool and 2,000 DAI, 1 DAI would cost 0.0005 ETH and 1 ETH would cost 2,000 DAI.
 - History:
   - The concept of AMM used in Uniswap (constant product market maker) has already been studied for over a decade.
-Refer [this](./docs/papers/AMM_Theory_Practice.pdf)
+[Source](./docs/papers/AMM_Theory_Practice.pdf)
   - It has been used in prediction markets.
-  - Other AMM appoaches:
+  - Other AMM approaches:
     - logarithmic rule used in prediction markets - [Augur v1](https://augur.mystrikingly.com/blog/augur-s-automated-market-maker-the-ls-lmsr) & [Gnosis](https://gnosis-pm-js.readthedocs.io/en/v1.3.0/lmsr-primer.html)
     - Information aggregators based
       - [Bayesian market makers](http://www.eecs.harvard.edu/cs286r/courses/fall12/papers/bmm-ec.pdf)